 Owning your own business and running it successfully is no mean feat.
 In fact, it is a matter of pride and will only make your work harder.
 The long hours will not bug you (as much as having a job) because you know what you are out to achieve and how to obtain it.

-While setting up a business means no fixed salaries, at least in the initial months, and no insurance, it also means you don’t need to worry about appraisals, office politics, favoritism, and lay-offs.
+While setting up a business means no fixed salaries, at least in the initial months, and no insurance, it also means you don’t need to worry about appraisals, office politics, favouritism, and layoffs.
 Your business, your responsibilities.
 Your hard work just cannot go unnoticed.

 The thing about starting a business is that as and when you develop it and make it grow, you are also increasing your own recognition.
 Your name soon becomes synonymous with your product, and more people than you’d ever imagined start hearing about you.